 Energy

-The Energy Division plans and secures the country's supply of key energy resources in the event of serious shortages.
+The Energy Division ensures Switzerland’s supply of key energy resources in the event of serious shortages.

 Organisation

-The specialists at FONES are supported by experts from industry, associations and other specialised offices.
+The specialists at FONES are supported by experts from industry, associations and other specialised offices with a part-time mandate.

 Measures